Big City Family Fun

 Hike a trail as one of the things to do in the Redwoods with kids.

-A redwood grove offers family-friendly hikes in Redwoods National Park.
+The redwood groves offer family-friendly hikes.
 Photo Credit: Catherine Parker

 Redwood National and State Parks